The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   console.log(`${theHustler} is also the hardest working person in the room.`);
   ```

   This code will first print `"Paul is the hardest working person in the room."` and then `"Laisha is also the hardest working person in the room."`.

   This occurs because `shoutOut` is invoked first.
 In this function, the locally scoped variable `theHustler` is initialized to `Paul` as a separate variable from the globally scoped variable `theHustler`.
 The locally scoped variable takes priority within the scope of the function and `Paul` is included in the first print statement.

   Once we exit the function, the globally scoped variable `theHustler` still has the value `"Laisha"` and `"Laisha"` is included in the print statement.

-12. **What do we mean when we say that JavaScript passes variables _by value_?**
+## 12. What do we mean when we say that JavaScript passes variables _by value_?

   Passing variables _by value_ occurs when we assign a variable whose value is a simple data type to another variable, like so: